-Objective

-To ensure that

-(a) safe and efficient access is provided to all road net passengers, pedestrians, and cyclists, by minimising: (i) the number of vehicle access points; and (ii) loss of on-street car parking spaces; (b) vehicle access points do not unreasonably detract f work users, including, but not limited to: drivers, from the amenity of adjoining land uses;

-(c) vehicle access points do not have a dominating imp act on local streetscape and character.
+- (a) safe and efficient access is provided to all road network users, including, but not limited to: drivers, passengers, pedestrians, and cyclists, by minimising: - (i) the number of vehicle access points; and - (ii) loss of on-street car parking spaces; - (b) vehicle access points do not unreasonably detract from the amenity of adjoining land uses; - (c) vehicle access points do not have a dominating impact on local streetscape and character.

 Acceptable Solution Performance Criteria

 A1 P1

 The number of vehicle access points provided for each road frontage must be no more than 1 or the existing number of vehicle access points, whichever is the greater.
-The number of vehicle access points for each road frontage must be minimised, having regard to all of the following: (a) access points must be positioned to minimise the loss of on-street parking and provide, where possible, whole car parking spaces between access points; (b) whether the additional access points can be provided without compromising any of the following: (i) pedestrian safety, amenity and convenience;
+The number of vehicle access points for each road frontage must be minimised, having regard to all of the following: (a) access points must be positioned to minimise the loss of on-street parking and provide, where possible, whole car parking spaces between access points;

+(b) whether the additional access points can be provided without compromising any of the following:

+(i) pedestrian safety, amenity and convenience;

 (ii) traffic safety;

 (iii) residential amenity on adjoining land;

 (iv) streetscape;

 (v) cultural heritage values if the site is subject to the Local Historic Heritage Code;